Alectinib Disease Interactions

 No dose adjustment is recommended for patients with mild hepatic impairment.
 It is recommended to monitor liver function tests including ALT, AST, and total bilirubin every 2 weeks during the first 3 months of treatment, then once a month and as clinically indicated, with more frequent testing in patients who develop transaminase and bilirubin elevations.
 It might be necessary to withhold therapy and resume at a reduced dose, or permanently discontinue treatment based on the severity of the adverse events.
 Care should be exercised when using alectinib in patients with moderate or severe hepatic impairment as its safety has not been studied in these patients.

 Moderate Potential Hazard, Moderate plausibility.
-Applies to: Myopathy
+Applicable conditions: Myopathy

 Elevations of Creatine Phosphokinase (CPK) have been reported with the use of alectinib.
 It is recommended to watch closely for signs and symptoms of CPK elevation and to advise patients to report any unexplained muscle pain, tenderness, or weakness.
 Assess CPK levels regularly as clinically indicated in patients reporting symptoms.
 Based on the severity of the CPK elevation, withhold therapy and then resume or reduce dose.